byu-cpe/ecen320/README_ECEn320.md

 ## Change of _site Location
 I kept mistakenly editing the files in the `_site` directory since it was out in the middle of my file listing.

 So, I changed its location to `_0site` to get it out of the way.
 It almost never causes problems but every once in a while something will be expecting `_site` instead.
-Locations that had to change to accomodate this include:
+Locations that had to change to accommodate this includes:
 * `config.yml`
 * `Makefile`
 * `.gitignore`

 ## Link Checking
 There is a link checking capability that helps find broken links.
 Instructions are in the `LINKCHECK.md` file.
 Once installed, it can be run automatically.

 It could even be put into a Travis-CI check (haven't done that yet).

 ## Videos on Youtube
 The decision was made to never put videos into this repo.
 Rather they are all at Youtube.

 There is an account at Youtube with this login info:
 * byuecen220
     * XC7A35T-1CPG236C

 The videos all go into that channel.
 We then use the "Embed" link info in our webpage.

 NOTE: if you put "?rel=0" at the end of a video link then when the video is done playing it will NOT put up a screen of suggested follow-on videos to watch (which is good since the suggested videos may not be appropriate).